History of France: World War I

-France did not expect war in 1914, but when it came in August the entire nation rallied enthusiastically for two years.
-It specialized in sending infantry forward again and again, only to be stopped again and again by German artillery, trenches, barbed wire and machine guns, with horrific casualty rates.
-Despite the loss of major industrial districts France produced an enormous output of munitions that armed both the French and the American armies.
-By 1917 the infantry was on the verge of mutiny, with a widespread sense that it was now the American turn to storm the German lines.
-But they rallied and defeated the greatest German offensive, which came in spring 1918, then rolled over the collapsing invaders.
-November 1918 brought a surge of pride and unity, and an unrestrained demand for revenge.

 Preoccupied with internal problems, France paid little attention to foreign policy in the 1911–14 period, although it did extend military service to three years from two over strong Socialist objections in 1913.
 The rapidly escalating Balkan crisis of 1914 caught France unaware, and it played only a small role in the coming of World War I. The Serbian crisis triggered a complex set of military alliances between European states, causing most of the continent, including France, to be drawn into war within a few short weeks.
 Austria-Hungary declared war on Serbia in late July, triggering Russian mobilization.
 On 1 August both Germany and France ordered mobilization.
 Germany was much better prepared militarily than any of the other countries involved, including France.
 The German Empire, as an ally of Austria, declared war on Russia.
 France was allied with Russia and so was ready to commit to war against the German Empire.
 On 3 August Germany declared war on France, and sent its armies through neutral Belgium.
 Britain entered the war on 4 August, and started sending in troops on 7 August.
 Italy, although tied to Germany, remained neutral and then joined the Allies in 1915.

 Germany's "Schlieffen Plan" was to quickly defeat the French.
 They captured Brussels, Belgium by 20 August and soon had captured a large portion of northern France.
 The original plan was to continue southwest and attack Paris from the west.
 By early September they were within 65 km of Paris, and the French government had relocated to Bordeaux.
 The Allies finally stopped the advance northeast of Paris at the Marne River (5–12 September 1914).